brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 To make the file executable, we need to put this line at the top: `#!/usr/bin/env python3`.
 Additionally, in the command line, we run `chmod +x scrape.py` to give us permission to execute the file.

-There needs to be an entrypoint that specifies the code to run.
+There also needs to be an entrypoint that specifies the code to run.
 In `scrape.py`, let's add this block at the bottom of the file:

 ```python
 if __name__ == '__main__':